 - Makes sure that Traces, Holes, and Outlines is enabled in the imported plan window.

-- When everything looks good, engage the cut button.
+- When everything looks good, select "Mill All Visable."

 - The software will ask you to confirm the action and will prompt you through the tool-location sequence before it does any actual cuts.

-- The machine will pause and prompt you through the tool change.
+- The machine will pause and prompt you through the tool change when necessary.

 - When the board is finished, carefully remove it using isopropyl alcohol and a scraper.